Cooperative Education & Internship Program

 Compensation

-• New Mexico State University encourages that all internship positions are paid.
+• Paid - New Mexico State University encourages that all co-op/internship positions are paid.
 All employers are strongly encouraged to follow state and federal regulations pertaining to labor laws when determining remuneration options.

 Co-op / Internship Duration